chrisbazley/SF3KtoProT/README.md

 https://github.com/chrisbazley/

-  The dependency on CBDebugLib isn't very strong: it can be eliminated by modifying the make file so that the macroUSE_CBDEBUG is no longer predefined.
+  The dependency on CBDebugLib isn't very strong: it can be eliminated by modifying the make file so that the macro USE_CBDEBUG is no longer predefined.

   Three make files are supplied: